7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Administration-Cheatsheet.md

 1. Create a Recovery Services Vault - choose LRS/GRS
 2. Define a backup policy - when and retention length of data snapshots
 3. Backup VMs, etc..
+	1. Mindful of defaults - VMs is 30 days

 Create a Recovery Service Vault
 `Search -> Recovery Services vaults -> + Create`